OttScott/distract-me-not-plus/SYNC-DIAGNOSTICS-GUIDE.md

 # Sync Diagnostics and Testing Guide

-This guide explains how to use the comprehensive sync diagnostics and testing features added to Distract Me Not.
+This guide explains how to use the comprehensive sync diagnostics and testing features added to Distract Me Not Plus.

 ## Overview